WairimuMW/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 0-alias: Creates an alias
 * 2-path: Adds /action to the PATH
 * 3-paths: Counts the number of directories in the PATH
+* 11-binary_to_decimal: Converts a number from base 2 to base 10